2017 Macau Grand Prix: Qualification race

 The qualifying race to set the grid order for the main race started at 10:20 Macau Standard Time (UTC+08:00) on 18 November.
 On the grid, in dry and cloudy weather, Eriksson maintained the lead into the first turn.
 Norris was slow off the line and Ilott overtook him for second place.
 Günther followed suit and overtook the slow moving Norris for third position.
 At the end of the first lap Eriksson led Ilott by 1.127 seconds.
 Sette Câmara passed Habsburg to take fourth into Lisboa corner on lap two.
 He then slipstreamed onto the back of Günther and overtook him for third place on the next lap.
 Habsburg lost a further position to Ticktum on the same lap and fell behind Schumacher who overtook him braking for Lisboa on the fourth lap.
 Schumacher locked his tyres driving towards Lisboa corner as he attempted to overtake Habsburg for sixth and ran onto the turn's escape to allow him to continue driving.
 The gap between the first two drivers remained stable over the next three laps until Ilott drew closer to Eriksson and got onto the latter's slipstream by the end of the fifth lap.
 Ilott immediately attempted to overtake on Eriksson on the outside of Lisboa corner but failed to pass.

 Ilott remained close behind Eriksson on the following lap and elected to stay back until he exited the Mandarin Bend kink before attempting a pass on Eriksson who had worn tyres.
 This allowed Eriksson to cover the inside and keep the lead when the duo drew alongside each other braking for Lisboa corner.
 Ilott had a large amount of momentum on Eriksson, that at the start of lap seven, he passed Eriksson on the inside at the Mandarin Bend kink for the lead.
 After he was overtaken by Ilott, Eriksson immediately came under pressure from his teammate Sette Câmara.
 Norris fell to ninth after his slow getaway and overtook Ticktum to return to the top five on lap seven but then slowed without warning and fell down the order.
-Ilott opened up an lead of nearly eight seconds and crossed the start/finish line after ten laps to win the qualification race and pole position for the Grand Prix itself.
+Ilott opened up a lead of nearly eight seconds and crossed the start/finish line after ten laps to win the qualification race and pole position for the Grand Prix itself.
 He was joined on the front row of the grid by Eriksson who fended off consecutive overtaking attempts from Sette Câmara.
 Behind the trio, Günther followed with Habsburg in fifth.
 Piquet, Norris and Ticktum were in close formation for positions six to eight and Sekiguchi and Zhou were similarly close to round out the top ten.
 Yamashita, Fenestraz, Aron, the Japanese duo of Sato and Tsuboi, Daruvala, Makino, Palou, Miyata, Schumacher and DeFrancesco (delayed by an unnoticed incident) completed the 21 classified finishers.